Competitive Women's Cricket

 Competitive Women's Cricket - International Games

-By the way, England and Wales Cricket Board announced in 2018 the creation of a new tournament, The Hundred.
-Due to COVID-19, the date of the competition was constantly changing.
-On the official website of The Hundred, it is indicated that the debut draw will take place in 2021, from July 21 to August 21.
+As an aside, the England and Wales Cricket Board made the announcement in 2018 that they will be establishing a new competition called The Hundred.
+In order to accommodate COVID-19, the date of the competition was subject to continuous change.
+It has been said on the official website of The Hundred that the first draw will take place in the year 2021, more specifically between the dates of July 21 and August 21.

 Nisha Bhavani